vb/lazyframe/README.md

 * **Google maps** – 52 requests ≈ 580kb
 * **Vimeo** – 8 requests ≈ 145kb

-Lazyframe creates a responsive placeholder for embedded content and requests it when the user interacts with it.
+LazyframeAdvanced creates a responsive placeholder for embedded content and requests it when the user interacts with it.
 This decreases the page load and idle time.

-Lazyframe comes with brand-like themes for YouTube and other services.
+LazyframeAdvanced comes with brand-like themes for YouTube and other services.

+### Why Advanced?

+The original Lazyframe library seems abandoned and the original author does not respond to questions or pull requests anymore.
+As there are some services missing and we wanted to make some improvements, we created our own version.

+## Installation Instructions
 1. [Install](#install)
 2. [Import](#import)
 3. [Initialize](#Initialize)